jimfuego/Git-Fit/README.md

 Javascript

 ## Download, Installation and Usage
 1. Clone the repository on your device
-2. Make sure to have node, express and
+2. Make sure to have node, express and react installed.
+To install node.js go [here](https://nodejs.org/en/).
+To install express, go [here](https://expressjs.com/en/starter/installing.html) and to play around with react go [here](https://reactjs.org/docs/getting-started.html).
+3. Open two terminals and run yarn install and yarn start in your root directory/backend and cd client and run yarn install and yarn start in your front end

 **OR**